provenance-io/provenance/x/msgfees/spec/01_concepts.md

 Fee passed in = 19070000nhash

 In this client passes in an extra 10000nhash (1905 * 10000 +10000 = 19060000nhash).
-Current behavior is maintained and tx passes and charges 19050000 initially and 1000 nhash plus 1000nhash extra fee passed in the deliverTx stage.
+Current behavior is maintained and tx passes and charges 19050000 initially and 1000 vspn plus 1000nhash extra fee passed in the deliverTx stage.
 Thus, this will protect against future changes like priority mempool as well as keep current behavior same as current production.

 ## Authz and Wamsd Messages